sailorfe/dots/README.md

 - **laptop** (thousandsunny): lenovo thinkpad t480s, alpine 3.23
 - **phone** (termux): whatever the budget galaxy model is, termux from f-droid. this thing primarily moves files.

-the devbox hosts a simple [soft serve](https://github.com/charmbracelet/soft-serve) instance as a `systemd` service on my user account. for most of my personal projects, their origin is a bare repository in my `SOFT_SERVE_DATA_PATH`, which pushes to public hosts (codeberg and github) with [post-receive hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks). this architecture is perhaps overkill, but considering the social reality of essentially hermeticism, i'm happy pushing and pulling at the speed of LAN.
+the devbox hosts a simple [soft serve](https://github.com/charmbracelet/soft-serve) instance as a `systemd` service on my user account. for most of my personal projects, their origin is a bare repository in my `SOFT_SERVE_DATA_PATH`, which pushes to public hosts (codeberg and github) with [post-receive hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks). this architecture is perhaps overkill, but considering the social reality of essentially anchoritism, i'm happy pushing and pulling at the speed of LAN.

 in general, i love the [XDG base directory specification](https://specifications.freedesktop.org/basedir/latest/). my user directories all look like